nixpig/syringe.sh/README.md

 - [ ] Pull the Turso stuff out into separate SDK package??
 - [ ] Create a wrapper package around the various SSH related stuff like config and known hosts
 - [ ] Add multiple keys for the same user
+- [ ] Allow deletion of user and data

 ## Supported SSH key types